Sheikh Said rebellion: Against the rebellion

 That some Alevi tribes who participated in the Koçgiri rebellion refused to join the rebellion was a major setback as they had a lot of other tribes also desisted from supporting the rebellion, as their leaders preferred to be in good standing with the Turkish government.
 Some claim British assistance was sought realizing that Kurdistan could not stand alone.
 The Kurdish population in around Diyarbakır, farmers as well as Kurdish notables, also desisted.
 The influential Kurdish Cemilpasazade family even supported the Turkish Government.
 Also the ruler of Cizre, Sheikh Saida and the powerful Sheikh Ziyaettin from Norşin would not support the rebellion and preferred an arrangement with the Kemalists.
+Despite Sheikh Said's religious identity, there was no significant participation in the rebellion among Turkish Muslims.
+Sheikh Said's statement that "killing one Turk is better than killing seventy infidels" shows that the rebellion created a new type of radicalism by combining Islamist extremism and hostility towards Turks.
+This also explains why the rebellion was strong only in a few Kurdish-majority cities.

 During this rebellion, the Turkish government used its airplanes for bombing raids in Palu-Bingöl area.
 In the course of this operation, the airfield near Elâzığ was used.

 However, according to the British Air Ministry there are few reports on the use of Turkish airplanes in suppressing the Sheikh Said rebellion.
 The reports originate from the British Air Command at Mosul, which was in charge of intelligence for all of Iraq.

 At the beginning of the rebellion the Turks had one squadron (filo) consisting of seven airplanes.
 Of these only 2 were serviceable.
 But In the course of the rebellion more than 70 aircraft have been involved in subduing the rebellion.

 Turkey also obtained the permission to use the Baghdad Railway to transport their soldiers through Syria from France.